Post

 What doesn’t

-The clear line is kernel-level anti-cheat.
-EasyAntiCheat and BattlEye both support Proton in principle, but only if the developer enables it, and many haven’t.
-Games that verify their integrity from a kernel driver simply won’t work: the check happens below the layer Proton operates at.
-There’s no workaround.
+The clear line where things stop working cleanly is kernel-level anti-cheat.
+EasyAntiCheat and BattlEye both support Proton in principle, but only when the developer of the game has explicitly enabled it for their title, and many of them have not yet done so for reasons that vary from studio to studio.
+Games that verify their integrity from a kernel driver simply will not run on Linux at all, because the check that the driver performs happens below the layer Proton operates at, and there is no workaround for that gap that I have been able to find.

-If most of your playtime is in competitive multiplayer games with aggressive anti-cheat, the Linux story is still limited in specific and frustrating ways.
-If it’s predominantly single-player, the picture is genuinely good.
+If most of your playtime is currently spent in competitive multiplayer games with aggressive anti-cheat protection, the Linux story is still limited in specific and frustrating ways that nobody should pretend otherwise about.
+If your library skews predominantly toward single-player titles instead, the picture is genuinely good in a way I would not have predicted before I made the switch.

 Proton-GE